contentful/create-contentful-app/packages/@contentful--app-scripts/README.md

 ### Upload a bundle to an App Definition

 Allows you to upload a build directory and create a new AppBundle that is bound to an [AppDefinition](https://www.contentful.com/developers/docs/extensibility/app-framework/app-definition/).
+It runs in interactive or non-interactive mode

 **Note:** To make the app serve the bundle you need to [activate](#activate-an-appBundle) it

-It runs in interactive or non-interactive mode

 #### Interactive mode:

-It will ask for all required options
+In interactive mode, it will ask for all required options

 > **Example**
 >